Transformers in the Public Sector Cohort

 Building on Success, Expanding Impact

 The inaugural cohort — with participants from Arizona, California, Colorado, Louisiana, and Utah — demonstrated the power of collaboration in breaking down barriers and creating equitable opportunities for all workers, including those Skilled Through Alternative Routes (STARs).
 States piloted new approaches to expand economic mobility, strengthen government workforces, and increase access to careers in public service.
-Building on this success, Transformers in the Public Sector is launching a 2026 cohort with two new tracks and an expanded focus on leaders across all levels of government.
+Building on this success, Transformers in the Public Sector launched the 2026 cohort with two tracks and an expanded focus on leaders across all levels of government.

 Track 1: Technical Assistance